cs-uob/COMS20012/docs/labs/Labs 21-22/LAB5.md

 # Lab 5: Introduction to OS/161

+In this lab, youw ill get familiar with Operating systems, explore OS/161 which an operating system made for teaching purposes.
+You will get to know how to configure and build operating systems.

 You need to complete [LAB 5](https://github.com/cs-uob/COMS20012/blob/master/docs/labs/lab%205.md) in order to do this lab.

 **Remote Access:** If you cannot run the lab on your local machine, you may want to use the Linux